prajaviS/Payment-Gateway-Integration/README.md

 # Payment Gateway Integration using Razorpay API

 This project demonstrates the integration of a payment gateway using Razorpay API and creating a charity website for donation using HTML, CSS, and Bootstrap.
 The website is designed to be responsive, meaning it can adapt to various screen sizes, including desktops, tablets, and smartphones.

-The website has a simple and user-friendly design that allows users to make donations securely.
-The payment gateway integration is done using Razorpay API, which ensures that transactions are processed smoothly and securely.
-The website also includes a form that allows users to enter their donation amount and other details.

-The project utilizes HTML, CSS, and Bootstrap to create a visually appealing website that is easy to navigate.
-Bootstrap provides a set of pre-designed components and styles that help to streamline the development process and ensure consistency across the website.

-The project also includes a razorpay.php file that handles the backend processing of payments.
-This file communicates with the Razorpay API to initiate transactions and ensure that they are completed successfully.

-Overall, this project showcases the use of various tools and technologies to create a functional and visually appealing charity website with a payment gateway integration.
-It demonstrates the importance of secure payment processing and responsive design in modern web development.
+## Features

+- Payment gateway integration using Razorpay API
+- Responsive website design using HTML and CSS
+- Use of Bootstrap for streamlined development and consistency
+- Donation form for users to enter their donation amount and other details
+- `razorpay.php` file for backend payment processing

+## Technologies Used

+- HTML
+- CSS
+- Bootstrap
+- Razorpay API

+## How to Use

+To use this project, you can simply clone or download the repository and open the `index.html` file in your web browser.
+The website is designed to be easy to use, and the payment gateway integration is handled by the `razorpay.php` file.

+If you want to modify the website, you can edit the HTML and CSS files to suit your needs.
+You can also modify the `razorpay.php` file to customize the payment processing logic.

+## Contributions

+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](https://github.com/<username>/<repository>/blob/main/LICENSE).